 When the person next to you yawns, chances are very good that you are going to be breaking into a yawn, too, even if you are not sleepy in the slightest.
-When others laugh for a long time, your mouth starts to upturn into a smile on the way to a chuckle.
+When someone laughs for a long time, it's very hard to resist a grin or chuckle.

 And when your stressed-out colleague is demanding a meeting right now, the alarmed face quickly incites yours to mimic it.
 Now you’re stressed too, as a result of what is known as second-hand stress.
 Like second-hand smoking, it can be very harmful to your health.

 So much for free will.

 We all have a copycat streak in us, thanks to social circuitry that makes us yawn and panic when others do.
 As a social animal, we are built to relate to others, so much so that we physically reflect back their expressions and movements.

 The urge to echo is triggered by what are known as mirror neurons, brain cells that mimic the actions or emotions of others.
-While they help us learn, understand, and bond, they can also be your undoing when the channeled behavior is the emotional contagion of stress.
+While they help us learn, understand, and bond, they can also be our undoing when the channeled behavior is the emotional contagion of stress.

 THE MYSTERY OF THE STEREO YAWN

 Mirror neurons were first identified in the 1990s by Italian scientists studying how the brain controls mouth and hand movements in macaques.
 Researchers found that a distinct batch of cells lit up when the monkees performed or even observed specific movements.

 Mirror neurons are thought to operate similarly in humans.
-Located near motor neurons responsible for movement, speech, and intention to act, they simulate the actions and emotions of others or give us the impulse to do so—thus, one of life’s great mysteries, the contagious yawn.
+Located near motor neurons responsible for movement, speech, and intention to act, they simulate the actions and emotions of others and give us the impulse to do so—thus, one of life’s great mysteries, the contagious yawn.
 You’re not remotely sleepy, but you cut loose with a jaw-popper after the person next to you has done the same.